 4.2.
-FBS EV Depletion by Differential Ultracentriguation (dUC)
+FBS EV Depletion by Differential Ultracentrifugation (dUC)

-FBS (18 mL) was placed into 25P polycarbonate thick-walled centrifuge tubes (Koki Holdings Co., Japan) in a S50A rotor (k factor = 61) and spun at 120,000× g for 18 h using a Hatachu Himac Micro Ultracentrifuge CS150NX (Koki Holdings Co., Japan) at 4 °C [18].
+FBS (18 mL) was placed into 25P polycarbonate thick-walled centrifuge tubes (Koki Holdings Co., Minato-ku, Japan) in a S50A rotor (k factor = 61) and spun at 120,000× g for 18 h using a Hatachu Himac Micro Ultracentrifuge CS150NX (Koki Holdings Co., Minato-ku, Japan) at 4 °C [18].
 The supernatant was collected, with the tube angled to leave 1/2 cm of liquid, as to not disturb the visible pellet.
 Afterwards, the collected supernatant was subjected to 0.2 µm filtration twice and a single 0.1 µm filtration.
 Now deemed dUC-FBS, the supernatant was then used as a substitute for unprocessed FBS whilst conditioning media for EV harvest.

 4.3.
 FBS EV Depletion by Ultrafiltration (UF)